 So this is a general overview of Guhyasamaja.
 I’ve only hit on some of the high points of it.
 There’s a lot more in it.
 So when we think of Guhyasamaja practice, we shouldn’t just think in terms of some set of rituals.
 It’s important to realize that this is a vast system that, as I said, offers the template for what is going on in general in anuttarayoga tantra practice on the generation stage and complete stage.
 And it has extraordinary detail on the death, bardo, and rebirth process, how to work with it, how to recognize what’s going on.
-And then there’s the whole apparatus with we can actually derive the meaning of the tantra from the obscure type of language in which it was written.
+And then there’s the whole apparatus with which we can actually derive the meaning of the tantra from the obscure type of language in which it was written.

 Questions and Answers

 So that brings us to our end of this lecture.
 Perhaps you have one or two questions.

 The Difference between This and Other Hindu Systems